King County pays $500,000 to settle lawsuit filed by man cleared of murder charges

 “Defendants, instead, assert their entitlement to qualified immunity,” a controversial legal doctrine that shields government officials from being held personally liable for constitutional violations providing they did not violate “clearly established” law.
 Theiler recommended Coughenour reject that defense.

-Tiffany Campbell, Wheeler’s Seattle civil-rights lawyer, said her client had no comment on the settlement.
+Tiffany Cartwright, Wheeler’s Seattle civil-rights lawyer, said her client had no comment on the settlement.

 Sgt.
 Tim Meyer, a spokesperson for Sheriff Mitzi Johanknecht, said the magistrate’s decision “does not represent a finding that either party has proven any of the disputed facts,” adding that the trial judge sent it to a jury instead of dismissing the case.